-At this point in the rabbit hole, I had put the 24-bit question aside, as it seemed the answer was simple.
-Apple knew about the 68000 chip, had picked it for the Lisa, and it included a 24-bit address bus with an obvious expansion path to 32-bits.
+At this point in the rabbit hole, I had put the 24-bit address space question aside, as it seemed the answer was simple.
+Apple knew about the 68000 chip, had picked it for the Lisa, and it included a 24-bit address bus with 32-bit addresses.